glozanoa/adas/README.md

 # Algorithms
 C++ Algortihms and Data Structures for `CC232`.

 Almost all algorithms use iterators and the defined data structures use templates, so you can use each algorithm in a variety of containers.
+Also we try to codify some algorithms with `OpenMP` support, so you can use them to process efficiently large amounts of data.

+# Dependences
+* Boost (`Program Options` library)
+* C++ Compiler with `OpenMP` support (almost all)

 # Usage
-There are several examples (in [tests](https://github.com/glozanoa/algorithms/tree/master/tests) directory) that show you how you can use develped algorithms and  data structures.
+There are several examples (in [tests](https://github.com/glozanoa/algorithms/tree/master/tests) directory) that show you how you can use developed algorithms and  data structures.

 ```
 EXAMPLES STRUCTURE